aws-samples/data-engineering-on-aws/build-a-managed-analytics-platform-for-ecommerce-business/README.md

 ![](img/img22-1.png)

-Let's create the a SNS Topic
+Let's create the a SNS Topic:

 - Open the **Amazon SNS** console
 - Click on **Create Topic**